DefGuard/docs/deployment-strategies/ova.md

 1. Attach an appropriate network interface so the virtual machine can access your network.
 2. If you would like to change default user/password you can [do so with cloud-init](https://docs.cloud-init.io/en/latest/reference/yaml_examples/set_passwords.html) - if not, default user ubuntu with pass ubuntu will be created.

+{% hint style="info" %}
+If you're importing the OVA into VMware, the image ships with `open-vm-tools` pre-installed, which enables graceful shutdown, guest IP reporting, and time sync with the host.
+{% endhint %}

 ### Setting up Defguard

 Once booted, the virtual machine will have all Defguard components pre-configured.
 To complete the setup, simply visit the Defguard Core dashboard: http://\<VM\_IP\_OR\_DOMAIN>:8000.
 Follow the on-screen wizard to finalize your configuration.